tmgthb/Autonomous-Agents/README.md

 <div id="what">  </div>

-## Definition
+## Definition of Autonomous Agents

+The definition of Autonomous Agents is difficult.
+I will cover here few useful definitions, which include as well related terminology: Generalist Agents, Intelligent Agents, AI Agents, LLM Agents, VLM Agents and Reinfocement Learning Agents.
+I offer my own defintiion: Autonomous Generalist Agents.

-#### **Autonomous Agent definition**
+#### **Autonomous Agent-definition**

-Autonomous Agents were [defined 1996 by Franklin & Graesser](#autonomousagentdefinition) as ..."a system situated within and **a part of an environment** that **senses** that environment and **acts** on it, over **time**, in pursuit of its own **agenda** and so as to effect what it senses in the future."
+Autonomous Agents was [defined](#autonomousagentdefinition)  by Franklin & Graesser in 1996 as: "a system situated within and **a part of an environment** that **senses** that environment and **acts** on it, over **time**, in pursuit of its own **agenda** and so as to effect what it senses in the future."

-In essence, Franklin & Graesser (1996) define Autonomous Agents being able to: be part of an evironment, sense, act over time and pursue own agenda.
+Positive aspects about this definition:
+- The defintion is not defined by the technology used, such as Generative AI.
+- Leaves aside aspects about consciousness and human-level intelligence.

+Negative aspects about this definition:
+- Lacks aspect of Generalization between tasks/objectives/embodiments
+- Lacks aspect of communication with Language

-####  **Generalist Agent definition**
+####  **Generalist Agent-definition**

 [Reed et al., 2022](#generalistagent) argue the need for "**Generalist Agents**, that can adapt to new embodiments and learn new tasks with few data."

-Therefore, Autonomous Agents need to **generalize** to **new embodiments & tasks** with limited demonstrations using **language**.
+Positive aspects about this definition:
+- Aspect of Generalization to novel situations
+- Aspect of Communication through language
+- Aspect of data efficiency

+Negative aspects about this definition:
+- Lacks key aspects defined by Franklin & Graesser.

 ####  **Autonomous General Agent definition**

-The two definitions are excellent used together.
-Thus, I define **Autonomous Generalist Agents":
+I define next a new term **Autonomous Generalist Agents", which combines these two approaches:

-**Autonomous Generalist Agent perceives, communicates and interacts over time as part of an environments to complete novel objectives on its own agenda.**
+**Autonomous Generalist Agent (AGA) perceives, reasons, plans communicates and interacts over time as part of an environments to complete novel objectives.**

-** Characteristics:
+AGA-systems are able to:
-- Perception is multimodal
+- Perceive multimodal information
+- Reason
+- Plan own agenda
-- Communicate with humans
+- Communicate with language
-- Actions impact environment and the environment affects the agent.
+- Interact bi-directionally with the environment
-- Time-constrained and aware
-- Part of an environment
+- Internal clock
-- Generalizes to novel objectives
+- Generalize novel tasks
-- Pursue own agenda

 **LLM/VLM/Multi-modal Agents**